 In 2015 the Board authorized additional debt in order to fund the Chatfield Reallocation Project.
 The Colorado Water Conservation Board ("CWCB") approved three loan contracts with the District in the maximum amount of \$44,400,000.
 The loans are similar to construction loans and proceeds will be disbursed to match the phased funding of the project.
 The contracts require that the District contribute at least 10 percent of the project cost which for the purpose of the CWCB loan approval is estimated at \$48,888,000.
 All three loan contracts closed on October 15, 2015.
 The District's 10 percent match was deposited into an escrow account at the time of closing.
 Draws began in 2017.
 In 2018, the Board authorized an increase in the loan amount of \$9,046,267 for a maximum amount of \$53,446,267 to cover the increased cost of construction based on bids received.
-The table above includes the first loan as that portion of the project reached completion in 2019.
-The second and third loans are not reflected in the table above, as draws on these loans are ongoing.
-The draws on the second and third loan as of December 31, 2020 were \$5,357,455 and \$4,929,000 respectively.
+As of December 31, 2021 all three loans were fully drawn.